 Marriage is tough.
-It’s day in day out, nose to the grind constant work.
-Every decision you make is centred on what is best for each other, not just for yourself-difficult, as by nature we are pretty selfish.
+It’s long term day in day out, nose to the grind constant work.
+Every decision you make is centered on what is best for each other, not just for yourself-difficult, as by nature we are pretty selfish.

 You get sick of the sacrifice and often, when you are tired, resentful, angry, frustrated and unhappy, a return to singledom looks so inviting.